JiekaiJia/pettingzoo_comunication/README.md

   to workers can be controlled via ***num_cpus_per_worker***, ****num_gpus_per_worker***, and ***custom_resources_per_worker***.
   The number of GPUs can be a fractional quantity to allocate only a fraction of a GPU.
   For example, with DQN you can pack five trainers onto one GPU by setting num_gpus: 0.2.

+### Pettingzoo
+Agents are rewarded based on minimum agent distance to each landmark, penalized for collisions